 As a second-time mom, I still included it in my hospital bag.
 This time I used it for breastfeeding right away.
 Please read about my complete breastfeeding journey here.

-Since I was now used to it and comfortable breastfeeding with it, I consider it a must-pack in the perfect hospital bag.
+Since I was now used to it and comfortable breastfeeding, I consider it a must-pack in the perfect hospital bag.
 The pillows stacked up did not work as well anymore and just seemed to get in the way.

 So I feel it is important to put on the list, especially the second time around.
 Once I found the perfect way to use it, I loved the Boppy pillow and always had it near me at home for both babies.